Statelessness: Kuwait

 Since 1986, the Kuwaiti government has refused to grant any form of documentation to the Bedoon, including birth certificates, death certificates, identity cards, marriage certificates, and driving licences.
 The Bedoon also face many restrictions in employment, travel and education.
 They are not permitted to educate their children in state schools and universities.

-In 1995, Human Rights Watch reported that there were 300,000 stateless Bedoon, and this number was formally repeated by the British government.
+In 1995, Human Rights Watch reported that there were 300,000 stateless Bedoon; this number was cited by then Labour MP George Galloway in an adjournment debate.

 According to several human rights organizations, the State of Kuwait is committing ethnic cleansing and genocide against the stateless Bedoon.
 The Kuwaiti Bedoon crisis resembles the Rohingya crisis in Myanmar.
-In 1995, it was reported in the British parliament that the Al Sabah ruling family had deported 150,000 stateless Bedoon to refugee camps in the Kuwaiti desert near the Iraqi border with minimal water, insufficient food and no basic shelter, and that they were threatened with death if they returned to their homes in Kuwait City.
+In 1995, it was reported in the House of Commons of the United Kingdom that the Al Sabah ruling family had deported 150,000 stateless Bedoon to refugee camps in the Kuwaiti desert near the Iraqi border with minimal water, insufficient food and no basic shelter, and that they were threatened with death if they returned to their homes in Kuwait City.
 As a result, many of the stateless Bedoon fled to Iraq, where they remain stateless people even today.
 The Kuwaiti government also stands accused of attempting to falsify their nationalities in official state documents.
 There have been reports of forced disappearances and mass graves of Bedoon.

 The 1995 Human Rights Watch report stated:

-"The totality of the treatment of the Bedoons amounts to a policy of denationalization of native residents, relegating them to an apartheid-like existence in their own country.
+The totality of the treatment of the Bedoons amounts to a policy of denationalization of native residents, relegating them to an apartheid-like existence in their own country.
 The Kuwaiti government policy of harassment and intimidation of the Bedoons and of denying them the right to lawful residence, employment, travel and movement, contravene basic principles of human rights.
 Denial of citizenship to the Bedoons clearly violates international law.
-Denying Bedoons the right to petition the courts to challenge governmental decisions regarding their claims to citizenship and lawful residence in the country violates the universal right to due process of law and equality before the law."
+Denying Bedoons the right to petition the courts to challenge governmental decisions regarding their claims to citizenship and lawful residence in the country violates the universal right to due process of law and equality before the law.